 Small onion: For this recipe, I used one sliced onion to boil chicken and one finely chopped onion to the soup.
 Onion provides the authentic flavor base of the broth and soup.

-Garlic cloves: You will need 4 garlic cloves to add them while boiling the chicken.
+Garlic cloves: You will need 4 garlic cloves to add while boiling the chicken.
 Add six finely chopped garlic cloves to the soup.

 Fresh parsley or cilantro: Add one quarter cup of finely chopped parsley.
 However, if you don't have fresh parsley on hand, you can use fresh cilantro instead of.
 Lebanese people use fresh cilantro to make Molokhia.

 Bay leaves: It has a unique aroma that helps lighten up a hearty chicken broth.
 In this recipe, you will need three bay leaf to the chicken broth.